 - Pictures of the vehicle.

 Equipment finance companies like Trust Capital also require proof of clear clean titles.
-This is to ensure that you’re the sole and undisputed owner of the equipment you’ll set up for a loan against machinery.
+This is to ensure that you’re the sole and undisputed owner of the equipment you’ll set up for a loan against machinery and your credit card.

 Having this proof can help avoid complications of getting a loan against machinery that isn’t in your ownership.